Last Updated on 1 February 2024 by Brittany

 You officially know how to become a digital nomad!

 The last and final step is to join Nomads Embassy: The World’s First Embassy for Digital Nomads.
-With our platform (coming soon!), we simplify life as a digital nomad.
+With our platform (coming soon!), we simplify life as a digital nomad and relocate to a new country.

 Stop wasting time researching destinations or searching for the best cafes to work from.
 Our community members and ambassadors suggest and verify services and businesses perfect for nomads.